fniessink/next-action/README.in.md

 \S+_pydocstyle_1 exited with code 0
 ```

-Bandit should find no security issues:
+Bandit and Safety should find no security issues:

 ```console
 $ docker-compose --no-ansi up bandit